 This post contains affiliate links, thank you for your support!

-This is literally the easiest afghan ever!
-This afghan is made with all single crochet stiches, so you can easily walk away and pick it up later without having to count every stitch!
+This is literally the easiest crochet blanket (afghan) ever, my friends!
+This blanket is made with all single crochet stitches, so you can easily walk away and pick it up later without having to count every stitch or remember what you’re doing!

 I looked around on Pinterest and in a few of my crochet books, but couldn’t find exactly what I wanted, so I just made this one up.
 I call it, The Easiest Afghan Ever!
 The whole afghan (minus the ruffle) is done in single crochet.
 Yep, that’s it.
 A gazillion single crochet stitches.